Denali National Park and Preserve: Ecology

-The Alaska Range is a mountainous expanse running through the entire park, strongly influencing the park's ecosystems.
-Vegetation in the park depends on the altitude.
+The Alaska Range is a mountainous expanse that runs through the entire park, strongly influencing its ecosystems.
+Vegetation in the park varies with altitude.
 The treeline is at 2500 ft, causing most of the park to be a vast expanse of tundra.
-In the lowland areas of the park, such as the western sections surrounding Wonder Lake, spruces and willows dominate the forest.
-Most trees and shrubs do not reach full size, due to unfavorable climate and thin soils.
-There are three types of forest in the park: from lowest to highest, they are low brush bog, bottomland spruce-poplar forest, and upland spruce-hardwood forest.
+In the park's lowland areas, such as the western sections surrounding Wonder Lake, spruces and willows dominate the forest.
+Most trees and shrubs do not reach full size due to unfavorable climate and thin soils.
+There are three types of forest in the park, from lowest to highest: low brush bog, bottomland spruce-poplar forest, and upland spruce-hardwood forest.
 The forest grows in a mosaic, due to periodic fires.

-In the tundra of the park, layers of topsoil collect on rotten fragmented rock moved by thousands of years of glacial activity.
+In the park's tundra, layers of topsoil accumulate on rotten, fragmented rock that has been moved by thousands of years of glacial activity.
 Mosses, ferns, grasses, and fungi grow on the topsoil.
-In areas of muskeg, tussocks form and may collect algae.
-The term 'muskeg' includes spongy waterlogged tussocks as well as deep pools of water covered by solid-looking moss.
 Wild blueberries and soap berries thrive in the tundra and provide the bears of Denali with the main part of their diet.

-Over 450 species of flowering plants fill the park and can be viewed in bloom throughout summer.
-Images of goldenrod, fireweed, bluebell, and gentian filling the valleys of Denali are often used on postcards and in the artwork.
+Denali is home to more than 1,500 species of vascular plants, mosses, and lichens; flowering plants such as goldenrod, fireweed, bluebell, and gentian bloom throughout the summer.